-Requests for an extension to a submission deadline should be submitted in writing to the student's Pathway Leader.
-Where the Pathway Leader considers there to be good reason for allowing an extension, a revised submission date shall be set and the student informed.
+Requests for an extension to a submission deadline should be submitted in writing to the student's Head of Pathway.
+Where the Head of Pathway considers there to be good reason for allowing an extension, a revised submission date shall be set and the student informed.